 But DeShaney has limits, and those limits matter here.

 First, the state-created danger doctrine recognizes liability when state actors affirmatively act in ways that increase a victim’s vulnerability to private harm.
 When an enforcement agency receives a report, declines to act, declines to document, and thereby signals to a perpetrator that continued conduct carries no consequence, the question of whether that inaction constitutes affirmative contribution to ongoing harm is not foreclosed by DeShaney.
-It is the kind of question that survives a motion to dismiss in the right factual record.

 Second, Michigan’s statutory framework for stalking creates obligations that operate independently of constitutional baselines.
 MCL 750.411h and 750.411i define stalking and aggravated stalking as criminal offenses.
 They do not vest agencies with unreviewable discretion to ignore documented violations.
 When enforcement agencies receive reports that meet the statutory definition and decline to act, the gap between statutory obligation and documented response is a legal exposure point, not a policy preference.